perhammer/guts-code-olympics-2021/README.md

 ###### BONUS

-You get 5 points extra for submitting a link to a public repository ([GitHub](https://githib.com "You can sign up for GitHub for free!"), [GitLab](https://gitlab.com "You can sign up for GitLab for free!"), or [stgit](https://stgit.dcs.gla.ac.uk/ "If you already have an stgit account, you can also use that!")) containing a descriptive README.md file and the other components required to submit.
+You get 5 points extra for submitting a link to a public repository ([GitHub](https://github.com "You can sign up for GitHub for free!"), [GitLab](https://gitlab.com "You can sign up for GitLab for free!"), or [stgit](https://stgit.dcs.gla.ac.uk/ "If you already have an stgit account, you can also use that!")) containing a descriptive README.md file and the other components required to submit.

 You get 25 points extra if you quantify the amount of disappointment generated by your solution and include it in the output.

+#### 9. Smol Team Bonus (Bonus Only)

+If you feel your your team is unfairly penalised by not having enough members to capitalise on individual bonuses (e.g. challenge #0 and #5), or has otherwise missed out by being small, you may appeal to our sense of fairness and get some extra points to make up for it.

+###### What To Submit

+Submit your appeal in the form of a **smol meme** and tell us how smol your team is, and complain about the lorge team(s) getting all the points.

+###### BONUS

+You get 5 points extra for submitting a link to a public repository ([GitHub](https://github.com "You can sign up for GitHub for free!"), [GitLab](https://gitlab.com "You can sign up for GitLab for free!"), or [stgit](https://stgit.dcs.gla.ac.uk/ "If you already have an stgit account, you can also use that!")) containing a descriptive README.md file and the other components required to submit.